7 Ways Social Media Can Harm Your Body Image and What You Can Do About It

 7. Being Bullied

-About 37% of people ages 12 to 17 have been bullied online.
-[6] Sometimes, that bullying takes the form of fat shaming.
+About 37% of people ages 12 to 17 have been bullied online.6

 The easiest way to address the problem of social media and body image is to delete your accounts.

 The key is to remember that you control your social media accounts.
 They don’t control you.
-These six steps can help you make the most of your time online:
+These six steps can help you be more cautious about the content you post and choose to interact with:

 1. Watch the Clock

-More than half of all teens say they spend just about the right amount of time online.
-[7] But are you sure that’s true?
+More than half of all teens say they spend just about the right amount of time online.7 But exactly how much time is that?

 Designate one week to phone-only social media access.
 Use tools on your phone to measure how long you spend on each platform.
 Then, think about what else you could do with that time.

-You don’t have to cut out your social channels altogether.
-But look for ways to enjoy your time offline, away from negative influences.
+You don’t have to eliminate your social media channels altogether.
+Instead, look for ways to enjoy your time offline, away from negative influences.

 2. Opt Out

-If a creator’s work makes you feel bad about your body, reassess.
-Take a break from that account for a week or two, and notice how you feel.
+If a creator’s work makes you feel bad about your body, block or unfollow their account.

 4. Amplify What You Love

-If someone shares content that resonates with you, tell them.
+If someone shares content that resonates with you in a positive way, tell them.
 If a brand uses plus-size models that make you feel good, thank them.
 Encourage others to create content that makes people feel better, not worse.

 5. Share Carefully

-Before you post anything on a social media site, dig into your motivation.
+Before you post anything on a social media site, think about your motivation.
 Are you hoping people will say nice things about your body?
 Is showing your body at all really required?

 6. Talk to Someone